 The tears in Peter's eyes slowly inched down his face as did Ananias to the floor dead for breaking his oath to God.
 In the same manner, did his wife sink to the floor when questioned about this deception she and her husband attempted to perpetrate before the Chief Apostle.

 Great fear came upon all the church, and upon as many as heard these things.
-God loved the world enough to sacrifice His only begotten son in the flesh to save it.
-Why then would He then not sacrifice those who covenanted with Him to teach the consequence of not following His words while pretending make and keep covenants?
+God loved the world enough to sacrifice His only begotten Son in the flesh to save it.
+Why then would He then not sacrifice those who covenanted with Him to teach the consequence of not following His words while pretending to make and keep covenants?
 God will not be mocked.
 2

-If people complain about paying tithing to the church, imagine what they would do having to give 100% of their increase to the church and getting back what the Church thought they needed!
+If people complain about paying tithing to the Church, imagine what they would do having to give 100% of their increase to the church and getting back what the Church thought they needed!

 New Testament - Acts 4:32-35 1